taherimo/kludo/README.md

 Kernel Clustering based Protein Domain Assignment

 ## Prerequisites
-It is recommended to run KluDo by a Python version of 3.6 or more, however there should not be any problem with running KluDo in any 3.X version.
-Also the following packages/programs should be installed before using KluDo:
+It is recommended to run KluDo by a Python version of 3.6 or more, however there should be no problem with running KluDo in any 3.x version.
+Also the following packages/programs must be installed before using KluDo:
 * [numpy](https://numpy.org/) (Python)
 * [scipy](https://www.scipy.org/) (Python)
 * [biopython](https://biopython.org/) (Python)